 Blankenship bid divides West Virginia, as GOP primary rivals praise Trump intervention

-LANSING, W.Va. – On a sidewalk in Oak Hill, W.Va. on Monday, a curious woman had a question for the coal baron running for Senate.
+LANSING, W.Va. – On a sidewalk in Oak Hill on Monday, a curious woman had a question for the coal baron running for Senate.

 “Are you Don Blankenship?” she asked.